 Ms. Mack joined SLA in 2022-23.
 She has earned a Bachelor of Music degree in Music Therapy from Immaculata University, and a Master of Arts degree in School Counseling from Eastern University.
 Ms. Mack has worked in various school counselor positions over the last nine years and enjoys helping students discover their purpose.
 Ms. Mack is Philadelphia born and raised and is excited to be back in the School District of Philadelphia helping students develop and execute their post-secondary plans.
 During her down time Ms. Mack is often participating in community organizations and volunteerism.

 Zoe Siswick, Counselor

-In addition to her role as counselor, Zoe is the faculty liaison to the Home and School Association and coaches the girls’ soccer and softball teams.
-When she’s not at SLA, Zoe enjoys watching football, cooking (and eating!) and hanging out with her wonderful husband, daughter, and bulldog.
+In addition to her role as counselor, Zoe is the Athletic Director, faculty liaison to the Home and School Association, and coaches the girls’ soccer and softball teams.
+When she’s not at SLA, Zoe likes watching football, cooking (and eating!), and hanging out with her family.
 She enjoys working with some of the most vibrant and intellectually curious staff and students in the nation!

 Michael Ames, Special Education Liaison

 Michael came to SLA in 2011 after over a decade of teaching in the School District of Philadelphia.
 A Philadelphia native, Michael received his Master’s degree in Curriculum, Instruction, & Technology in Education from Temple University and is certified in the areas of Special Education, History, and Elementary Education.
 In addition to teaching, Michael serves as the school’s Special Education Liaison.
 Michael was awarded the Lindback Award for Distinguished Teaching in 2015, and is a firm believer that project-based learning is uniquely suited to meet the needs of all learners.
 He lives in Philadelphia with his wife and three children.